11 Best Legal Tech Companies of 2026

 Source: G2

-- Case & matter management: Centralizes case files, client communications, and documents in one platform.
+- Case and matter management: Centralizes case files, client communications, and documents in one platform.

 - Document automation: Generates legal documents quickly using customizable templates and client data.

-- Task & workflow automation: Streamlines legal workflows with automated task assignments and reminders.
+- Task and workflow automation: Streamlines legal workflows with automated task assignments and reminders.

-- Firm insights & reporting: Provides real-time analytics on firm performance, revenue, and productivity.
+- Firm insights & reporting: Provides real-time analytics on firm performance, revenue, and law firm productivity.

 - Secure client communication: Offers a built-in client portal for messaging and document sharing.